phbillet/pdesolver/README.md

   - Animates solutions in 1D (line plots) and 2D (surface plots).
   - Provides overlays for contour lines or gradient fronts in 2D animations.
 - **Testing and Validation**: Compares numerical solutions with exact solutions to ensure accuracy.
+- **Limitation**: Only the periodic boundary condition is proposed, because of the use of the spectral method (based on the Fourier transform), which implies :
+    - the function defining the initial condition must be periodic,
+    - the initial condition must be compactly supported (far from the boundary of the domain).

 ---